clirdlf/eresearchnetwork/assignment-one.md

 Due: June 8, 2016

+##Directions

 Submit to CLIR ERN OSF instance at https://osf.io/pdn8z/
   * In the files “pod”, you will see an OSF Storage -> DLF eRN Assignments folder
+  * Save the file with the following convention [assignment-one]-[institution-name].[file-extension]

-##For this exercise, we are asking you to pick between two options:
+For this exercise, we are asking you to pick between two options:

 1. Create a Data Management Roadshow.
   * Craft a short slide deck (6 to 10 slides) explaining data management and data library services to your faculty senate or governing body (a group of researchers).
 An example roadshow is here - https://docs.google.com/presentation/d/14Qa8l5BONFtmXaTic88uvffnG-PO7OpDBIW_1ncxUX0/edit?usp=sharing